neams-th-coe/cardinal/doc/content/source/meshgenerators/Hex20Generator.md

   style=width:60%;margin-left:auto;margin-right:auto

 For a second example, consider the case where you have one boundary that you want to move with *multiple* origins.
-In this case, list the points in `origin` for each boundary, with a semicolon separating the origins to be used for each `boundary`.
+In this case, list the points in `origins` for each boundary, with a semicolon separating the origins to be used for each `boundary`.